Meefik's Blog

 });

-You can include SVG icons as a component and change their styles (size, color) via the classList or attributes field:
+You can include any SVG icon as HTML markup and change its styles (size, color) via the classList

 import githubIcon from '@svg-icons/fa-brands/github.svg?raw';